ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 even understand our own reality how can we presume knowing how to model it using computers?

-Anyway, today I would like to try to bridge a little bit that gap between the Clojure and Haskell communities by trying to talk about the expressivity of types.
+Instead of figthing, we should strive together to find a deeper understanding of the principles and trade-off that are involved when writting and evolving code.
+I would like to make such attempt today by opening a conversation on the communicative power of types.

 # What's in a type?